 How can recruiting coordinators easily filter interviewers for suitability, diversity, workload, and complex schedules?
 Seems like some pretty high-level ops.
 Thank goodness GoodTime has it all under control!

-With GoodTime, you can create custom criterion for your interviewer panels to ensure diversity.
+With GoodTime, you can create custom criteria for your interviewer panels to ensure diversity.

 INTERVIEWER BURNOUT NO MORE